pagi-org/spec/pagi.md

 #### Container
 * Parameters
     * **edgeType** -- edgeType to consider as referring to "contained" nodes.
       Exactly one edgeType must be specified.
-(A node-type may have multiple instances of the Container trait, together specifying multiple edgeTypes).
+(A nodeType may have multiple instances of the Container trait, together specifying multiple edgeTypes).